2015 Nomination Guidelines

 - integrating hands-on strategies and problem-solving activities into daily teaching practices;

-- using ICT in the classroom in innovative ways to improve student learning and outcomes;
+- using Information and Communications Technologies in the classroom in innovative ways to improve student learning and outcomes;

 - implementing provincial or territorial policies and curricula in an exceptional fashion to meet the specific needs of his or her students;